chetanbg1/cbg-aws/README.md

 MariaDB
 Oracle Database
 Microsoft SQL Server

 Amazon Aurora

-Amazon Aurora(opens in a new tab) is an enterprise-class relational database.
+Amazon Aurora is an enterprise-class relational database.
 It is compatible with MySQL and PostgreSQL relational databases.
 It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.

 Amazon Aurora helps to reduce your database costs by reducing unnecessary input/output (I/O) operations, while ensuring that your database resources remain reliable and available.

 Consider Amazon Aurora if your workloads require high availability.
 It replicates six copies of your data across three Availability Zones and continuously backs up your data to Amazon S3.

+EMR - manages hadoop
 **Nonrelational databases
 -
 In a nonrelational database, you create tables.
 A table is a place where you can store and query data.